Hydrogen-hyd/Hydrogen/README.md

 ## ⚡ Key Features

 ### 1. **Speed and Efficiency**
-- **Fast Transactions**: Hydrogen processes transactions in seconds, ensuring a smooth user experience.
+- **Fast Transactions**: Hydrogen processes transactions in milliseconds, ensuring a smooth user experience.
 - **Scalability**: Designed to handle thousands of transactions per second to meet growing demand.

 ### 2. **Eco-Friendly and Sustainable**